No. 311 (Czechoslovak) Squadron RAF: The crew

 The squadron was formed at RAF Honington in Suffolk on 29 July 1940, RAF records give the official date as 2 August.
 It was crewed mostly by Czechoslovaks who had escaped from German-occupied Europe.
 Some were airmen who had trained with the Czechoslovak Air Force, escaped to France, served in the French Air Force in the Battle of France and then been evacuated to Britain.
 Others were soldiers who had served in Czechoslovak Army units in the Battle of France, been evacuated and then volunteered to transfer to the RAF Volunteer Reserve to serve in 311 Squadron.
+Among the squadron personnel there was also significant number of civilians without previous military service, mostly the jewish refugees from Czechoslovakia (the percentage of Jews within the Czechoslovak units in United Kingdom is estimated at 22%).
+As the war progressed the losses were supplemented also by British and Commonwealth volunteers.

+Service within Bomber Command

 The squadron was equipped initially with Vickers Wellington Mark I medium bombers, which were soon succeeded by the improved Wellington Marks IA and IC.
 From 16 September 1940 the squadron was based at RAF East Wretham in Norfolk as part of 3 Group of Bomber Command.
 The group's commanding officer was Air Vice-Marshal John Baldwin who said that 311 Squadron "put up a wonderful show" and had "the finest navigators in Bomber Command".
 On 18 January 1941 HM King George VI and his consort Queen Elizabeth visited the squadron at East Wretham.

 Wellington Mk IC L7842 after being captured in 1941.
 Its RAF roundels had been replaced with German crosses, but at this stage it still carried its RAF number and call sign.

 On 6 February 1941 six of the squadron's Wellington Mk IC aircraft took part in a raid on Boulogne-sur-Mer in German-occupied France.
 On the return flight one aircraft, serial L7842, code KX-T, suffered navigation problems.
 Then it ran low on fuel, its commander Pilot Officer František Cigoš mistakenly judged that they were over England and he landed at Flers in northern France.
 Both the aircraft and its crew were captured.
 The Luftwaffe repainted it in German markings and transferred it to its Erprobungsstelle (experimental and test facility) at Rechlin–Lärz Airfield in Mecklenburg.